Newlyweds told friends about a ‘creepy guy’ at their Utah campsite. Five days later, they were found shot dead.

 “That’s when all emotions changed, from hoping they’d be found in an accident and just needed help or were out of [cell] service range,” she said.
 “By no means was that what we’d expected.”

-Hackwell did not return a phone message from The Washington Post on Wednesday afternoon.
+Hackwell did not return a phone message from The Post on Wednesday afternoon.
 But he told KSTU that investigators do not believe the killer is a danger to the community at large.

 “The evidence that we’ve gathered at this time, that’s what it’s led us to believe was an isolated incident,” Hackwell told the TV station.